Cray-HPE/docs-csm/operations/multi-tenancy/Tapms.md

 ## Tenant key rotation

-Authenticating with Vault is necessary in order to send commands with the Vault CLI and rotate the key in Vault .
+Authenticating with Vault is necessary in order to send commands with the Vault CLI and rotate the key in Vault.
 In order to run Vault commands as an administrator, first acquire a Vault token and define the `vault_cmd` function.
 For more details, see [HashiCorp Vault](../security_and_authentication/HashiCorp_Vault.md).